Example Calories Burned

 Walk with Purpose

-Engaging your core, pumping your arms, and maintaining good posture can increase calorie burn by 5-10%.
+Engaging your core, pumping your arms and maintaining good posture can increase calorie burn by 5-10%.

-Physical Health Benefits
+Physical Health Benefits of Regular Walking

 Mental Health Benefits

-Walking for Weight Loss
+Yoga and Walking for Weight Loss

 To maximize the weight loss benefits of walking: